 In addition, BHPT has received very generous additional support from a larger charity, the Louis and Valerie Freedman Charitable Settlement, enabling us to achieve far more for the benefit of the local community.

-- The Inter-generational Project for another year!
+- The Inter-generational Project.
 Since, 2002 we have been running this project with the children of St Peter’s School and the residents of Perry House.
 Getting them together to combine the generations and working through our popular themed session plan, focusing on educating the children and elderly alike, forming friendships, bonding and celebrating together.
 This is a fabulous example of the community at its best.
 See the OUR PROJECTS page for more information.
 We are excited to be running our successful Inter-generational Project for another year!

 Please see our timetable for a list of exactly what is currently running.
 We are excited and proud to support & run so many projects and initiatives.
 Watch this space for more in the future.